grzegorz-aniol/music-practice-helper/README.md

 It allows to run audio backtracks and open PDF documents with notes.

 ## JSON
+File locations are defined in json file named `documents.json`.
+The app search for it in the following order:
+* local folder
+* under `.music-practise` folder of your home directory

-Take a look into `./documents.json` to see how to define location paths for audio and PDF files.
+Take a look into `./documents-example.json` to see the expected syntax of the file.

 ## Screenshot
 ![Screenshot1](./screen-1.png)